esp/esp.github.io/_docs/01-concepts/01-esp-js/05-talking-to-other-models.md

 Draft notes:

-* do so via events
+* Talk so via events.
-* some legacy apis that will be removed
+* Some legacy apis that will be removed.